epogrebnyak/runnable-python/README.md

 3. Advanced level: Forecast the outcomes of programs over repeated runs using some theory or a simulation.
 Generalize code for reuse, make tests and refactor code for maintainability.
 Think of extensions for real-life cases.

-At the course website we provide a programming environment and code examples for the entry level, assignments for the intermediate exercises and question lists for advanced level.

 Depending on students' prior programming background the course objective may be limited to the first level or aim higher.

 Programming environment